KumarRishabh42/openGLGame/README.md

 Based on GLUT library .
 =======================

-Runs on *nix(Mac needs an addition library and small addition to code ) machine
+Runs on *nix(Mac needs an additional library and small addition to code ) machine